-Information and documents provided by banks to the authorities in connection with the bank secrecy exemptions described above may only be used in the proceedings and for the purposes indicated in the relevant request.
+Information and documents provided by banks to the authorities in connection with these bank secrecy exemptions may only be used in the proceedings and for the purposes indicated in the relevant request.
 The persons that acquired knowledge of such information and documents are required to keep them strictly confidential, even if they cease to be public servants.
 Any breach of this obligation will subject the relevant person to the applicable administrative, civil or criminal responsibilities as provided by law.

 Capitalisation of Banks in Mexico

 Banks in Mexico are required to maintain a minimum capitalisation index, or ICAP, of 8%.
 The regulatory capital is comprised of Tier 1 and Tier 2 capital.
-The Common Equity Tier 1 capital must be at least 6%, while the Additional Tier 1 capital ratio must be of 4.5%.
+The Common Equity Tier 1 capital must be at least 6%, while the Additional Tier 1 capital ratio must be 4.5%.
 In addition, banks must maintain a capital conservation buffer of 2.5% of Additional Tier 1 Capital.

 Banks of Local Systemic Relevance

 Banks are required to establish risk management mechanisms that allow them to perform their activities with risk levels consistent with their regulatory capital, liquid assets and operational capabilities under normal, adverse and extreme conditions.
-For said purposes, risk management processes implemented by banks must maintain, both systematically and prospectively, the risk level of their principal transactions within their solvency, liquidity and financial feasibility limits, and their accordance with their desired risk profile.
-Banks must reestablish the risk level whenever a deviation occurs.
+For said purposes, risk management processes implemented by banks must maintain – both systematically and prospectively – the risk level of their principal transactions within their solvency, liquidity and financial feasibility limits, and their accordance with their desired risk profile.
+Banks must re-establish the risk level whenever a deviation occurs.

 Banks classify their risks into the following three categories:

 The board of directors of the bank is responsible for approving the desired risk profile, the risk management framework, the risk exposure levels and the risk tolerance levels, as well as contingency plans (including the contingency financing plan).
-The board of directors is also responsible of overseeing that the bank has sufficient capital to cover all of its risk exposure.
+The board of directors is also responsible for overseeing that the bank has sufficient capital to cover all of its risk exposure.

 Banks are required to calculate their Liquidity Coverage Ratio measured in accordance with the Basel III Agreement.
 The liquidity obligations of banks in Mexico are outlined by the Bank Liquidity Regulation Committee and implemented by the Commission and the Central Bank.
 The Commission is also responsible for overseeing compliance with the liquidity requirements applicable to Banks.

 The Bank Liquidity Regulation Committee is responsible for dictating the guidelines for the establishment of the liquidity requirements of banks.
 Such guidelines have the purpose of ensuring that banks will be able to meet their payment obligations in different terms and under different scenarios, including under economically adverse conditions.
-This committee is integrated by high-level officers of the Ministry of Finance, the Central Bank and the National Banking and Securities Commission.
+This committee is integrated by high-level officers of the Ministry of Finance, the Central Bank and the Commission.

 Furthermore, the Commission can impose additional measures on banks that have a Liquidity Coverage Ratio of less than 90%.